adambraimbridge/next-wpt-to-graphite/readme.md

 **pageType:** What kind of page is being tested.
 This helps keep metrics separated in Graphite.
 For example, if you enter `article` for a pageType, then the assocated metric in Graphite will be something like `webpagetest.next.ft.com.europe.chrome.article.firstrun...`

 **server:** Which WebPageTest server you want to use.
 If it's the public www.webpagetest.org, you'll need to set your API key as an environment variable.

+**num_runs (optional):** How many runs do you want to make of the test.
+Adding more runs improves the average calculation and makes the standardDeviation metrics a lot more useful, but it means the tests will take more time.
+This defaults to '1' if no paramter is passed.

 Make sure you have the following environment variables defined:
  - HOSTEDGRAPHITE_APIKEY <- your Graphite API key